Moose Family Camp Resort, Nasu, Tochigi

 They have facilities for babies such as diaper changing room and there is a baby’s bath too.
 There is a laundry area.
 You can rent the private family bath, a certified hot spring, for just 1,500 yen.
 They offer a meal plan with all your food catered for at a reasonable extra charge (cost depends on plan).
 You can rent their party room and / or book their outdoor kitchen.
 They organise birthday parties and other celebratory occasions too.

 Moose Family Camp Resort has events on throughout the year.
-The next event is firefly viewing from June 20th to June 30th.
+For example, firefly viewing from in June.
 They celebrate several seasonal events such as Halloween and Easter.
 And Christmas is BIG in Moose Family Camp with Ervin being a regular Santa Claus.
 I mean literally!
 One of his many charitable deeds is to bring Santa to the Tohoku region annually.
+In 2022, Santa Claus will visit Moose on Saturday December 17th and Christmas Eve, Saturday December 24th.
+It costs 1000 yen.
+Santa Claus will arrive by sleigh and the children can ride the sleigh with him.
+He can also give a Christmas present to your child if you bring one with you, which Mrs Claus will wrap for you!

 The current accommodation choices are to bring your own tent, your own camper or stay in one of the old trailers.
 The tent sites are a little small and wouldn’t fit a large tarp living area, but they have a small patio on which you can barbecue and place a picnic table.